elicia4/linux_notes/basics/distro.md

 - Cheese - Webcam app
 - ...and so on

-The "Additoinal Drivers" app is great for driver installation.
+The "Additional Drivers" app is great for driver installation.
 Drivers get updated regularly, in case you get the newest hardware at some point, the drivers for it will likely be available.

-There are other version of Ubuntu that provide a different DE, like Xubuntu, Kubuntu etc.
+There are other versions of Ubuntu that provide a different DE, like Xubuntu, Kubuntu etc.

-LTS (long-term support) releases are supported(receive security updates) up to five years.
+LTS (long-term support) releases are supported (receive security updates) up to five years.
 Interim releases only have 9 months of support.

 Ubuntu is based on Debian.
-It a great beginner distro.
+It is a great beginner distro.

 ### Fedora